 Peace of Mind Virtual Community Circles support Peace of Mind educators across the nation and internationally in teaching mindfulness-based social and emotional learning to students in elementary and middle school.

-At the end of the Virtual Community Circle year, Circle participants may choose to become mentors to other educators and leaders in their school communities who prioritize the holistic well-being of educators and students.
+At the end of the Virtual Community Circle year, Circle participants receive a Certificate of Completion.
+Many choose to become mentors to other educators and leaders in their school communities who prioritize the holistic well-being of educators and students.